if-not-nil/weasel/README.md

     server then stores the pubkey and later and verifies that all future signed records match it
 - friend types:
-    `trusted` - two-way routing & key verification `observer` - receives announcements only
+    `trusted` - two-way routing & key verification `observer` - receives notifications only

 ### info request
 a server's only identification is its key - if messages are signed with it, you can verify its authenticity